risingwavelabs/risingwave/docs/consistent-hash.md

 Here comes the main part, where we will construct a mapping that determines data distribution.

 For all data $k \in U_k$, where $U_k$ is an unbounded set, we apply a hash function $v = H(k)$, where $v$ falls to a limited range.
 The hash function $H$ ensures that all data are hashed **uniformly** to that range.
-We call $v$ vnode, as is shown as the squares in the figure below.
+We call $v$ vnode, namely virtual node, as is shown as the squares in the figure below.

 ![initial data distribution](./images/consistent-hash/data-distribution.svg)

 Then we have vnode mapping, which ensures that vnodes are mapped evenly to parallel units in the cluster.
 That is to say, the number of vnodes that are mapped to each parallel unit should be as close as possible.
 This is denoted by different colors in the figure above.
 As is depicted, we have 3 parallel units (shown as circles), each taking $\frac{1}{3}$ of total vnodes.
-Vnode mapping is [constructed and maintained by meta]([./architecture-design.md#architecture](https://github.com/singularity-data/risingwave/blob/main/src/meta/src/manager/hash_mapping.rs)).
+Vnode mapping is [constructed and maintained by meta](https://github.com/singularity-data/risingwave/blob/main/src/meta/src/manager/hash_mapping.rs).

 As long as the hash function $H$ could ensure uniformity, the data distribution determined by this strategy would be even across physical resources, even if data in $U_k$ might skew to a certain range.